-Fixed Term exclusion, notifying parents, and Governors / LA if greater than 5 days.
-Re-admission contract and pastoral support program followed.
+Fixed Term suspension, 'notifying all relevant parties as detailed in the DfE guidance 'Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement, September 2023.
+Re-admission contract and (if appropriate) a pastoral support program followed.
 Permanent Exclusion (subject to appeal).